hashicorp/nomad/website/source/docs/http/libraries.html.md

 page_title: "HTTP API: Libraries"
 sidebar_current: "docs-http-libraries"
 description: |-
-  List of official and community contributed libraries for interacting with the Vault HTTP API.
+  List of official and community contributed libraries for interacting with the Nomad HTTP API.
 ---

 # Libraries